 Of course, there are other things to consider when adding a search to your website.
 That’s why we’ve dedicated a whole blog post to this topic, which you can read here!

-… and you have all the essential information you need to add one to your website.
+… and you have all the essential information you need to add it to your website.
 When done correctly, site search will help you improve your website’s user experience, which in turn will benefit your company’s success.